WHAT WE DO

-Born to Read spreads the word about the importance of reading, talking, singing with children right from the start through outreach to families before birth, immediately after birth, and during the first 3 years of life.
-This year, through these outreach strategies, we have distributed over 9,500 books in our community to-date.
+Born to Read spreads the word about the importance of reading, talking, singing with children right from the start through outreach to families from birth through the first five years of life.
+We distribute literacy information and books to every newborn at Munson Medical Center and promote enrollments in Dolly Parton's Imagination Library so all young children in our community will have free books delivered to their home until their 5th birthday.

 Michigan is currently ranked 41st in the country in 4th grade reading levels.
 Nearly 70% of our state’s 4th graders are not reading at grade level.
 If nothing changes, our state will be ranked 48th by 2030.
 In the Grand Traverse region, only about 53% of 3rd graders are reading proficiently.